 Logo TFI

-The aim of the research project was to acoustically activate a plain floor covering, such as a design covering, to improve the room acoustics in the range of speech frequencies.
-For this purpose, several resonance frequencies were to be realized in this frequency range by a substructure with different dynamic spring stiffnesses according to the principle of the plate resonator.
+The aim of the research project was to acoustically activate a smooth floor covering, such as a designer floor covering, in order to improve the room acoustics in the speech frequency range.
+For this purpose, several resonance frequencies were to be realized in this frequency range by means of a substructure with various coordinated dynamic spring stiffnesses according to the principle of the plate resonator.

-The approach of this research project was to realize this sophisticated spring system by a tufted textile structure.
-In addition to different spring stiffnesses, a support structure was also implemented to meet the mechanical requirements of the plain floor covering.
-The support structure was implemented using the wide range of patterning possibilities offered by tufting technology.
+The approach of this research project was to implement this sophisticated spring system using a tufted textile structure.
+In addition to different spring stiffnesses, a support structure was also realized in order to meet the mechanical requirements of the smooth floor covering.
+The support structure was implemented using the wide range of patterning options offered by tufting technology.

-As part of the project, an acoustic camera was also acquired for the TFI.
-This was intended to visualize the spatial resolution and the influence of furniture on the behaviour of the resonance absorber.
+As part of the project, an acoustic camera was also purchased for the TFI.
+This was used to visualize the spatial resolution and the influence of furniture on the behaviour of the resonance absorber.

-The picture shows as an example an image of the acoustic camera user interface, where a measurement was taken in the impedance tube.
-The coloured dot visualizes the area of sound reflection on the level of the specimen.
-The bar diagram in the right half of the image shows the sound intensity as a function of frequency (one-third octave bands) for the point marked in the crosshairs (left half of the image).
+The image shows an example of an image from the acoustic camera in which a measurement was taken in the impedance tube.
+The coloured dot visualizes the area of sound reflection on the plane of the sample.
+The bar chart in the right half of the image shows the sound intensity as a function of frequency (one-third octave bands) for the point marked in the crosshairs (left half of the image).

-Screenshot of a measurement with the acoustic camera
+Screen recording during a measurement of the acoustic camera

 Results:

-In addition to laboratory tests on small-format specimens (20 cm x 20 cm), measurements were carried out in the reverberation room with an area of 12 m².
-All measurements showed the characteristic curve of a resonant absorber with a pronounced, narrow maximum.
-The measurement results confirmed the approach of the research project.
-In the further course of the project, the effective frequency range of the resonance absorber was extended by a second, adjusted spring structure.
+In addition to laboratory tests on small-format samples (20 cm x 20 cm), measurements were carried out in the reverberation chamber on an area of 12 m².
+All measurements showed the characteristic curve of a resonance absorber with a pronounced, narrow maximum.
+They thus confirmed the approach of the research project.
+In the further course of the project, the effective frequency range of the resonance absorber was extended by a second, tuned spring structure.

-The figure shows the sound absorption coefficient vs. the frequency.
-In each case, the difference between measurements of different floor coverings with and without textile spring underlay is shown.
-In the case of the laminate, the behaviour of two different textile spring underlays was also analysed.
+The figure shows the sound absorption coefficient vs. frequency.
+In each case, the difference between measurements of different floor coverings with and without a textile spring carpet pad is shown.
+In the case of the laminate, the behavior of two different textile underlays was also investigated.

 Sound absorption coefficient as a function of frequency for different floor covering and textile spring systems